We’ve prepared these notes to help you find your way through I’m an Engineer, Get me out of here

 Four key things you need to know

-The ASK questions can be answered whenever you like, so don’t feel the need to completely clear your list every single night/lunch break.
+The Ask questions can be answered whenever you like, so don’t feel the need to completely clear your list every single night/lunch break.
 We’ve heard they are particularly useful for passing the time on rainy weekends…

 2. This is not a seminar for the super-smart engineers of the future.

 Most teenagers won’t grow up to be engineers or researchers, but they will all grow up to be people.
 As adults they’ll have to make decisions about STEM — as voters, as consumers — and we are trying to help them develop the skills and confidence to do that.
 For some, “Where do bogies come from?” or, “Do you like your job?” may be the most pressing question they can think of.
-Part of the point is that this event humanises STEM for young people; they realise that you are “like normal people” who they can relate to.
+Part of the point is that this activity humanises STEM for young people; they realise that you are “like normal people” who they can relate to.